 Cranbourne, VIC, 3977

 The pound is open weekdays 10am to 6pm and weekends 9am to 1pm.

-Further information can be found at the Frankston City Council website.
+Further information on lost and found pets in Frankston can be found on the Frankston City Council website.

 We recommend that you regularly call and visit the pound to check for your pet in person.

 The first thing that many people will do when they find a lost pet is take it to a local veterinary clinic.
 For this reason, we also encourage you to contact local veterinary clinics in the area.
 Veterinary clinics located within the Frankston City Council area are:

 |Frankston Heights Veterinary Clinic||5971 4888|

 |Cat Lovers Veterinary Clinic||9769 6999|